Language design principles

 • If you know HTML and CSS but not JavaScript, the language should make sense to you.

-• If you already know JavaScript, the language should be as close to JavaScript expressions as possible.
+• If you already know JavaScript, the language is essentially JavaScript expressions with syntax for slash-delimited paths.

-• If you ever encounter a situation where Origami is not sufficient, you should be able to easily invoke JavaScript.
+• If you ever encounter a situation where Origami is not sufficient, you can easily invoke JavaScript.

 Focus on creating great sites